sympower/dt-data-load-tool/docs/website/docs/walkthroughs/adjust-a-schema.md

 Now look at the import schema (in the import folder): it contains only the tables, columns, and hints that were explicitly declared in the `chess` source.
 You'll use this schema to make modifications, typically by pasting relevant snippets from your export schema and modifying them.
-You should keep the import schema as simple as possible and let `dlt` do the rest.
+You should keep the import schema as simple as possible and let `data_load_tool` do the rest.

 💡 How importing a schema works: